Tusla

 The Therapeutic Intervention Toolkit

-The Toolkit is an online evidence-informed, outcomes-focused Toolkit for social workers and social care professionals working in child welfare, child protection and with children in care.
+The Toolkit is an online evidence-informed, outcomes-focused Toolkit for social workers working in child welfare, child protection and with children in care.
 It includes the best available evidence for critical practice areas along with practical tools and resources that practitioners can apply to their practice.

 The toolkit was designed by CES working in collaboration with a small team in Tusla.

-The first step was to identify and understand the extent to which social workers and social care professionals use evidence in their practice.
-We scoped existing therapeutic interventions in use throughout the country by Tusla staff and/or staff in organisations funded by Tusla, and examined the extent to which they have the capacity to and are using therapeutic intervention in their everyday practice.
+The first step was to identify and understand the extent to which social workers use evidence in their practice.
+We scoped existing therapeutic interventions in use throughout the country by Tusla staff and examined the extent to which they have the capacity to and are using therapeutic intervention in their everyday practice.
 We scoped therapeutic interventions in use internationally and the level of staff’s familiarity and competence with the different interventions.

-We then designed a ‘Therapeutic Intervention Toolkit’ which:
+We then designed a ‘Therapeutic Intervention Toolkit’ which aimed to:

 The Evidence-Informed Practitioner Programme (EIPP)